PingRen32/VideoSTL/README.md

 # VideoSTL
-video to stl  facial modeling by reconstructing from frames
+Video to stl  facial modeling by reconstructing from frames

+Still in progress, just finished face scanning part, will work on cameral angle locating then reconstructing